Results of the 2016 United Kingdom European Union membership referendum: Narrowest Remain vote

+Most similar to Nation

 Turnout by age group

 After the referendum, the annual British Social Attitudes survey questioned the public on their participation.
 Interviewing was mainly carried out between July and October 2016 and respondents were subdivided into three age groups (18–34, 35–64 and >/=65).
 The survey revealed that turnout was higher in the older age groups, and was 64%, 80% and 89% respectively.
 The age disparity had also been a feature of previous elections and referendums.
 However, compared to the previous referendum in 2011, the young voters' turnout in 2016 had increased sharply by 31%, while turnout by the two older age categories had also increased, but only by 26% and 21%.

 Irregularities

-In July 2018, Vote Leave was found to have broken electoral law, spending over its limit, by the UK's Electoral Commission.
+In July 2018, Vote Leave was found by the Electoral Commission to have broken electoral law, spending over its limit.
 Connected to this, the Information Commissioner's Office found that data had been unlawfully harvested from UK voters, and issued a notice of intent to fine Facebook £500,000.
 Also, the House of Commons Culture, Media and Sport Select Committee, released an interim report on "Disinformation and 'fake news'", stating that Russia had engaged in "unconventional warfare" through Twitter and other social media against the United Kingdom, designed to amplify support for a "leave" vote in Brexit.
-It also found that it could not be satisfied that the largest donor in the Brexit campaign, Arron Banks, used money from UK sources, and may have been financed by the Russian government.
+It also found that it could not be satisfied that the largest donor in the Brexit campaign, Arron Banks, used money from UK sources, and found that he might have been financed by the Russian government.
+This led to litigation to declare the result void.
+Kyle Taylor of the Fair Vote Project, a campaign group that called for a public inquiry and supported a second referendum, said: "The issue is too big to have half the country or more than half the country, wonder 'was that actually the result?
+Is this the future the country wants?'
+That's first and foremost, let's be certain, everybody play by the rules."
+Taylor maintains further, "on the basis of fairness, it has to be the same vote posed in the same way."

 In July 2018 the Electoral Commission, Information Commissioner's Office, and the House of Commons Digital, Culture, Media and Sport Committee issued reports, finding variously criminal offences of overspending by Vote Leave, data offences, and foreign interference by Russia.
 In August 2018, this led to legal challenges to declare the referendum void for violating common law and United Kingdom constitutional law.
 In May 2020, the Electoral Commission, which had referred Banks to the National Crime Agency for investigation of these allegations, conceded that he did not break electoral law during the 2016 EU referendum campaign.